ditacha/ditacha.github.io/_pages/call-for-papers.md

 ## Paper Submission
 - **Full papers** are limited to 10 pages (including references).
 - **Position statements** and **problem instances** can be submitted as **short papers** limited to 4 pages (including references).
+- **Published articles:** It is possible to submit already published or submitted articles.
+In that case, submit both a **one-page abstract** (600 words) and the article, and take note that the article will not be included in the proceedings.
+A limited number (max 4) of already published articles will be accepted.

+Each submission will be subject to peer review by at least two members of the program committee.
+Refereeing criteria are relevance to workshop topics, significance and novelty of the research, technical content, discussion of relationship to previous work, and clarity of presentation.
+A contribution submitted as a full paper may be accepted as a short paper, if the program committee considers it to be inadequate for a long full paper but to present an important issue.
+{: .text-justify}

-**Website Submission:** Papers should be submitted to [EasyChair](https://easychair.org/my/conference?conf=confws23).
+**Website submission:** Papers should be submitted to [EasyChair](https://easychair.org/my/conference?conf=confws23).

-**Formatting guildelines:** Both full and short papers must be formatted in PDF according to the new [CEUR-ART style](https://ceur-ws.org/Vol-XXX/) using the two-columns template.
+**Formatting guidelines:** Both full and short papers must be formatted in PDF according to the new [CEUR-ART style](https://ceur-ws.org/Vol-XXX/) using the two-columns template.
 - [Overleaf template](https://www.overleaf.com/latex/templates/template-for-submissions-to-ceur-workshop-proceedings-ceur-ws-dot-org/hpvjjzhjxzjk)
 - [Latex template](http://ceur-ws.org/Vol-XXX/CEURART.zip)
 - [DOCX template](https://ceur-ws.org/Vol-XXX/CEUR-Template-2col.docx)